CAcertOrg/cacert-infradocs/docs/systems/proxyout.rst

 Purpose
 =======

-This system acts as outgoing HTTP and HTTPS proxy for access to APT repositories.
+This system provides an outgoing http/https proxy for controlled access to external resources like APT repositories and code repositories.
+The decision to setup this system has been made due to often changing IP addresses of external repositories that lead to update problems on several other machines.

 Application Links
 -----------------

-This system has no publicly visible URLs.
+This machine has no externaly exposed URLs.

 Administration
 ==============